kenjis/ci4-viewi-demo/README.md

 # CodeIgniter4 Viewi Demo

 > Viewi allows you to create reactive web applications using your favorite PHP.
-It converts your code into native javascript code to run it in the browser.
-This way, you get a perfectly rendered HTML page on the first load, and at the same time, your page will remain reactive without requesting each next page on link clicks, etc. https://viewi.net/
+> It converts your code into native javascript code to run it in the browser.
+> This way, you get a perfectly rendered HTML page on the first load, and at the
+> same time, your page will remain reactive without requesting each next page on
+> link clicks, etc.
+https://viewi.net/

+## Installation

 ```console
 $ git clone https://github.com/kenjis/ci4-viewi-demo.git